JanneMattila/www/docs/_posts/2024/05/2024-05-20-automating-powershell-tasks-with-container-apps.markdown

 Container App Jobs are a great way to run your maintenance tasks with PowerShell scripts.
 I can also see other scenarios for these jobs, but I'll leave those for future posts.

-Okay, I admin, that to the people who are not so familiar with containers, this might feel complex solution.
+Okay, I admit, that to the people who are not so familiar with containers, this might feel complex solution.
 But I think in many scenarios, you can split the infrastructure work and script development work to different people and you can find good balance between the two.